Top Trim and Molding Ideas

 Crown Molding: How to Use It

 Used as decorative caps, crown moldings typically slant from ceiling to wall and can be painted or stained.
-The composition of crown molding can also be inspiration for other details, such as a fireplace mantel.
+The composition of crown molding ideas can also be inspiration for other details, such as a fireplace mantel.
 Sleekly styled rooms will generally have a crown molding with few pieces, while molding in traditional spaces might be more ornate.

 How to Paint Wood Paneling